a-guess-at-the-riddle/a-guess-at-the-riddle.github.io/_posts/2022-03-1-quality-quantity-measure.md

 - Vaclav Smil, *Energy in Nature and Society: General Energetics of Complex Systems*
 - Vaclav Smil, *Harvesting the Biosphere: What We Have Taken From Nature*

-- **Big History and similar coarse-grained history books:**
+- **Macrohistory, Cliometrics, Big History, Universal History, and similar coarse-grained history books:**
+- Brian Thomas Swimme, Mary Evelyn Tucker, *Journey of the Universe*
+- Tyler Volk, *Quarks to Culture: How We Came to Be*
+- Joseph LeDoux, *The Deep History of Ourselves: The Four-Billion-Year Story of How We Got Conscious Brains*
-- Walter Alvarez, *A Most Improbable Journey: A Big History Of Our Planet And Ourselves*
+- Walter Alvarez, A Most Improbable Journey: A Big History Of Our Planet And Ourselves
-- Bill Bryson, *A Short History Of Nearly Everything*
+- Bill Bryson, A Short History Of Nearly Everything
-- Gregory Clark, *A Farewell To Alms: A Brief Economic History Of The World*
+- Gregory Clark, A Farewell To Alms: A Brief Economic History Of The World
-- David Christian, *Origin Story: A Big History Of Everything*
+- David Christian, Origin Story: A Big History Of Everything
+- Peter Turchin, Figuring Out the Past: The 3,495 Vital Statistics that Explain World History
+- Peter Turchin, Ultrasociety: How 10,000 Years of War Made Humans the Greatest Cooperators on Earth
+- Peter Turchin, Historical Dynamics: Why States Rise and Fall
-- Jared Diamond, *Guns, Germs, And Steel: The Fates Of Human Societies*
+- Jared Diamond, Guns, Germs, And Steel: The Fates Of Human Societies
-- Valerie Hansen, *The Year 1000: When Explorers Connected The World—And Globalization Began*
+- Valerie Hansen, The Year 1000: When Explorers Connected The World—And Globalization Began
-- Yuval Noah Harari, *Spapiens A Brief History of Humankind*
+- Yuval Noah Harari, Spapiens A Brief History of Humankind
-- Yuval Noah Harari, *Homo Deus: A Brief History of Tomorrow*
+- Yuval Noah Harari, Homo Deus: A Brief History of Tomorrow
+- Niall Ferguson, The Square and the Tower: Networks and Power, from the Freemasons to Facebook

 - **Origins of Mind / Evolution:**
 - Daniel Dennett, *From Bacteria to Bach and Back: The Evolution of Minds*